Can you naturally increase testosterone and dihydrotestosterone (DHT) levels? Also, does this have significant effects on your beard growth rate?

 Studies have shown that what, when, and how much we eat, directly impacts our hormone levels.

 Some would say that even if the World would be near the brink of destruction people would still argue about what diet is the best.

 Keto vs. carnivore, plants vs. animals, the blood type diet?

 When it comes to how to eat for optimal hormone production, I’d like you to completely forget what you’ve been preached before about the evil carbs and the insulin boogeyman.

 Instead, let’s look at four key factors of any diet.

 - Total caloric intake.

-Only up to a certain point though (after which too much protein can end up lowering testosterone).
+Protein has been shown to raise testosterone levels in people who are chronically malnourished in the macronutrient2.
+Only up to a certain point though (after which too much protein can end up lowering testosterone3).

-In studies looking at different ratios of protein and carbohydrate, it seems that diets high in protein and low in carbohydrate can suppress testosterone, and vice-versa.
+In studies looking at different ratios of protein and carbohydrate, it seems that diets high in protein and low in carbohydrate can suppress testosterone and vice-versa5.

 The optimal protein intake for testosterone lands somewhere between 15-25% of daily calories.
 Giving you plenty of protein to maintain & build lean mass, but not too much so that it would suppress hormone production.